 No Bake Mint Cherry Buckwheat Tarts/One Green Planet

 Every kitchen that practices plant-based eating generally has a jar of coconut oil sitting on their shelf or tucked away in their pantry.
 Not only is it one of the only natural plant-based ways to get saturated fat, but it’s an incredibly useful ingredient in vegan desserts, as well as natural beauty products, such as makeup removers, body scrubs, and deodorant.
 While coconut oil has a high-calorie content (one tablespoon equals about 120 calories), they are all from fat.
 This means, for one tablespoon of coconut oil, you’re getting around 13.5 grams of fat.
 While you don’t want to go overboard (one tablespoon of coconut oil is about 17 to 31 percent of your total daily fat allowance), a little bit goes a long way for getting the necessary fat consumption for a healthy body!
 Plus, coconut oil is one the best ingredients for baking and sweet treats!
 Try it out in these delicious plant-based dessert recipes: Chocolate Chip Cookie Dough Brownies, No Bake Mint Cherry Buckwheat Tarts, or these Melt In Your Mouth Peanut Morsels.

 Fatty, plant-based foods also have the added convenience of being incredibly diverse ingredients in the vegan and vegetarian world.
-In order to kick-start a higher fat diet, we highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 10,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
+We also highly recommend downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to new recipes every day.
 Check it out!